Monday, November 30, 2020

 Weekend re-cap: Chinese take-out, Christmas putseying, Highlands, snake!

-It isn't much to look at on the inside, but they do a rousing take-out business.
+It isn't much to look at on the inside, but they do a big take-out business.
 I almost never see anyone eating in there, just running in and picking up bags of food!
 After we ate and I showered, we headed out.
 We watched a movie at Highlands, fell asleep! in our chairs, and slept like babies with the windows open.
 Ahhh....

 The weather was perfect.